coowry/choke/README.md

 ```

 ### restore(atom(), atom()) -> {ok, integer()}.
-Restore the number of attems of a specific user, second atom(), in a specific resource, first atom().
+Restore the number of attempts of a specific user, second atom(), in a specific resource, first atom().
 Return {ok, 0}.
-Restore of number of attems independently of the state.
+Restore of number of attempts independently of the state.

 Examples:
 ```Erlang